timosalm/tap-spring-developer-workshop/workshop/content/exercises/externalized-configuration.md

-In cloud-native applications, configuration shouldn't be bundled with code!
+In cloud-native applications, it is good practice to remove the application's configuration from the code and instead manage all configuration externally.

 In the cloud, you have multiple applications, environments, and service instances — so configuration has to be flexible.